shubhamgujar1998/Netflix-Clone/README.md

 ## YelpCamp

-o	A front-end application which is complete clone to Netflix created using React.JS and ES7. o	When user clicks on the movie poster, a YouTube trailer of the respective movie plays.
+o	A front-end application which is complete clone to Netflix created using React.JS and ES7. <br />o	When user clicks on the movie poster, a YouTube trailer of the respective movie plays.
 Used React Hooks, React-YouTube package, TMDB API to retrieve movie details with respect to specific categories.
 Deployed on Firebase.

 ### Live Demo: https://netflix-clone-ba75a.web.app/